Amrsharkas/ApplicantTracker/replit.md

 - July 5, 2025.
 Updated Airtable integration to use "platouserprofiles" table and automatically store complete user analysis profiles after interview completion
 - July 5, 2025.
 Enhanced Airtable integration to include User ID field - now stores Name, User profile data, and unique User ID for each completed interview with automatic fallback handling
 - July 5, 2025.
 Fixed scrolling issue in interview history modal profile view and replaced dashboard checklist with engaging hiring statistics section for completed users
+- July 5, 2025.
+Updated Airtable job system - when Job title and Job description fields are populated for a user, it indicates pre-approval and automatically creates an approved application (no AI matching needed)
 ```

 ## User Preferences